The Columbus Campus is closed: More

 Currently, a portion of Columbus State Community College’s (CSCC) full-time staff and full-time faculty members are represented by one of three unions, all with national affiliations.

-- Physical Plant Department is composed of the Groundskeepers, Building Services workers, and Maintenance personnel and represented by the Teamsters Local Unit #284.
+- Facilities Management is composed of the Groundskeepers, Building Services workers, and Maintenance personnel and represented by the Teamsters Local Unit #284.

-- Public Safety Department is comprised of Police Officers, Sergeants, Dispatchers, and Safety/Security personnel and organized under a contract with the Fraternal Order of Police, Capital City Lodge #9.
+- The Police Department is comprised of Police Officers, Sergeants, Dispatchers, and Safety/Security personnel and organized under a contract with the Fraternal Order of Police, Capital City Lodge #9.

 - All full-time faculty members are represented by Columbus State Education Association (CSEA), an affiliate of Ohio Education Association (OEA) and National Education Association (NEA).

 Effective labor relations and the collective bargaining process impact all areas of Human Resources (HR).
-However, the primary responsibility of labor relations rests with the Employment Services Section in HR and in particular with the Labor and Human Resource Advisor.
+However, the primary responsibility of labor relations rests with the Labor and Employee Relations unit in HR and in particular with the Labor and Human Resource Advisor.
 Listed below are the duties of the Advisor:

 - Leading contract negotiations and producing collective bargaining agreements